rygilles/laravel-api-boilerplate/readme.md

 ```bash
 php artisan app:makeFresh
 ```
-This command will reset refresh migrations, re-create required database data and (optionally) create a fresh app with samples data.
+This command will reset/refresh migrations, re-create required database data and (optionally) create a fresh app with samples data.